bennyyyy-x/Tetris/README.md

 # Tetris

-This is a tetris game developed by Jinglin Xu using C++ and SFML Library.
+This is a Tetris game developed by Jinglin Xu using C++ and SFML Library on CLion.
 The project is not yet finished.